Dr. Ibrahim A. Houssari is a lecturer of English and cultural studies in the Department of English at LAU Beirut.

 His areas of interest and research include applied linguistics, critical discourse analysis, comparative literature, language and culture, teacher training, and translation.

-He has participated in many international conferences across the world and has many of his papers published in conference proceeding books and in regional and international journals.
-He has also authored and edited a number of academic books, textbooks, and story books, and organized teacher training workshops in Lebanon and the Arabian Gulf.
+He has participated in many international conferences across the world, and has many of his papers published in conference proceeding books and in regional and international journals.
+Houssari has also authored and edited a number of academic books, textbooks, and story books, and organized teacher training workshops in Lebanon and the Gulf.